 anywayyou don’t really have to delete it if you don’t want to.
 It won’t bog anything down.
 Some programs might have an uninstaller that is also 32-bit (like the Google Talk plugin or Adobe Flash Player), so if you want to use their uninstaller you will need to run it before upgrading to Catalina.
 For other apps, I’m a big fan of the lightweight, free AppCleaner.

 - Upgrade them.
 Particularly if you use the apps as a primary tool to earn a living or if it’s a free upgrade it makes sense to upgrade, assuming the authors have updated the apps to make them compatible.
 You may just need to check their website to see what options you have.
-Sometimes it’s a free patch, sometimes it requires getting an entirely new version.
-You can find their support pages or locate them on Facebook or Twitter.
+Sometimes it’s a free patch, sometimes it requires buying an entirely new version.
+You can find their support pages or locate them on social media.

 - Find an alternate.
 Depending on how much you need that specific piece of software a cheap or free option might be a completely alternate piece of software.
 I’m a fan of almost every alternative to Microsoft Office.
 And instead of Photoshop, I use Pixelmator.